 This is an expression that means ‘to make fun of’ by saying something which is obviously not true

 - ‘I love your hair!’

-- ‘Are you taking the mick?
+- ‘Are you taking the Mick?
 It looks awful!’

-- ‘James is a really nice bloke.’
+- ‘James is a decent bloke.’

 This is an adjective you can use to describe something that you think is not to be entirely trusted or is broken, so you need to be careful in dealing with it, for example, a piece of furniture, a person, a website, food…